Skip to main content

 The expectation is that this delay will provide sufficient time for the technical standards currently being developed by European Standardisation Organisations1 to be finalised.
 However, it remains unclear what happens if they are not, which is still a possibility given the slow pace of progress so far.

 The Commission has the legal power to issue its own technical specifications as a fallback, alongside AI Act guidelines.
-However, no such contingency plans have been set out so far, but it is an area that warrants monitoring.
+The AI Omnibus reinforces this, requiring the Commission to make sure supporting tools (guidance, standards, codes of practice) are available in good time.
+However, no detailed timelines or contingency plans have been set out so far, so this is an area that warrants monitoring.
 Further delays to the compliance deadlines themselves, however, are highly unlikely, in our view.

 Short grace period for marking and labelling AI-generated content

 The AI Act sets out transparency rules to ensure people know when they are interacting with AI or viewing AI-generated or manipulated content.
-The simpler requirements, such as informing users that they are interacting with AI, remain on track, and will be applicable from August 2026.
+The simpler requirements, such as informing users that they are interacting with AI, remain unchanged and will apply from August 2026.

-The delay will only apply to AI systems already on the market before 2 August 2026.
-Any new generative AI product launched on or after that date will need to comply from day one, a distinction that has direct implications for product release planning.
+The agreed deal will give AI systems already on the market before 2 August 2026 an extra four months to comply, setting a new deadline of 2 December 2026.
+However, any new generative AI (Gen AI) product launched on or after 2 August 2026 will need to comply from day one, a distinction that has direct implications for product release planning.

 Skip to description